 IF YOU ARE A CLEANING OR JANITORIAL SERVICE OWNER YOU ARE REQUIRED BY LAW TO HAVE THIS CERTIFICATION.IF YOU EMPLOY PEOPLE IN ANY CLEANING SITUATION, THEY ARE REQUIRED BY LAW TO HAVE THIS CERTIFICATION.

 OSHA- "An employer whose employees have occupational exposure to blood or other potentially infectious materials (OPIM) must provide training at the time of initial assignment [1910.1030(g)(2)(ii)(A)] and at least annually thereafter [1910.1030(g)(2)(ii)(C)].
 29 CFR 1910.1030(g)(2)(i) requires that such training "be provided at no cost to the employee and during working hours."

-One less thing to worry about and a bonus as an IJCSA member.
-Complete the course and get your certificate in under an hour.
-ONLINE COURSE DESCRIPTION:
+One less thing to worry about and a bonus as an IJCSA Member.
+Complete the course and get certified in under an hour.

-Time: Course can be completed in under two hours.
+Time: Course can be completed in under one hour.
 Certify yourself or employees.